How to Build a Gravel Driveway: Complete DIY Guide

 Check Local Regulations

-Before ordering materials:
+Before you order materials:

 • Permits - Some areas require permits for driveway construction